Rajshah1103/PullMate/README.md

 ## ✨ Features

 - 🔄 **Auto-pull on startup**: Automatically pull all configured repositories when your system starts
+- 🌿 **All-branch sync**: Updates ALL local branches with their remote counterparts (v1.1.0+)
 - ⏰ **Scheduled pulls**: Set up custom schedules with any names you want (morning, workday, hourly, etc.)
+- 🎯 **Smart status detection**: Accurate reporting of what actually got updated vs what was already current
 - 📊 **Detailed logging**: Complete operation logs with timestamps, branch info, and automatic rotation
 - 🔔 **Desktop notifications**: Get notified when repositories are updated or encounter issues
 - 🛡️ **Safe operations**: Only fast-forward pulls, warns about uncommitted changes and merge conflicts
 - 🌐 **Cross-platform**: Works on macOS, Linux, and Windows
 - 📁 **Multi-repo support**: Manage multiple repositories from a single configuration
-- 🎯 **Smart detection**: Automatically detects "Already up to date" status and actual updates
+- 🧠 **Intelligent updates**: No more false "updated" reports - only shows updates when commits actually change

 ## 📦 Installation